garrandall/popular-music-data/tracks/jook-gal--wine-wine--elephant-man.md

 Let me see you wine let me see you wine let me see you wine Hey!
-And shake that shit!!!
+And shake that shit!
 Let me see you pop let me see you pop let me see you pop Hey!
-And shake that shit!!!
+And shake that shit!
 Let me see you wine let me see you wine let me see you wine Hey!
-And shake that shit!!!
+And shake that shit!
 Let me see you pop let me see you pop let me see you pop Hey!
-And shake that shit!!!
+And shake that shit!

 Shake that booty, turn it around